tilburgsciencehub/website/content/topics/Automation/version-control/advanced-git/getting-started-tilburg-gitlab.md

 - **Security**: Benefit from built-in security features such as vulnerability management and dependency scanning to ensure your projects remain secure.
 - **Collaboration**: Work seamlessly with team members through features like wikis, snippets, and shared repositories.

-{MAYBE REPHRASE THE SENTENCE BELOW}
-Tilburg University's GitLab is an essential tool for students, researchers, and developers, providing a robust environment for managing and collaborating on software projects.
+Tilburg University's GitLab is an useful tool for students, researchers, and developers, providing a robust environment for managing and collaborating on software projects.

 ## Distinguishing GitLab and GitHub